-0 Scope
+1 Scope

-This Recommendation defines classification of the electromagnetic environmental conditions encountered where telecommunications equipment is installed.
+This Recommendation defines classification of the electromagnetic environmental conditions encountered where telecommunication equipment is installed.

-This Recommendation applies to telecommunications equipment installed in telecommunication centres, outdoor locations and customer premises.
+This Recommendation applies to telecommunication equipment installed in telecommunication centres, outdoor locations and customer premises.
 It does not make references to equipment dependent details.

-1 References
+2 References

 The following ITU-T Recommendations and other references contain provisions which, through reference in this text, constitute provisions of this Recommendation.
 At the time of publication, the editions indicated were valid.
-All Recommendations and other references are subject to revision; all users of this Recommendation are therefore encouraged to investigate the possibility of applying the most recent edition of the Recommendations and other references listed below.
+All Recommendations and other references are subject to revision; users of this Recommendation are therefore encouraged to investigate the possibility of applying the most recent edition of the Recommendations and other references listed below.
 A list of the currently valid ITU-T Recommendations is regularly published.
+The reference to a document within this Recommendation does not give it, as a stand-alone document, the status of a Recommendation

-- [1] ETSI ETS 300 386-1 (1994, 1997), Equipment Engineering (EE); Telecommunication network equipment; Electro-Magnetic Compatibility (EMC) requirements.
-Part 1 - Product family overview, compliance criteria and test levels.
-Annex B - Classification of the electromagnetic environmental conditions. - [2] IEC/TR2 61000-2-5 (1995), Electromagnetic compatibility (EMC) Part 2: Environment Section 5: Classification of electromagnetic environments.
-Basic EMC publication. - [3] ITU-T Recommendation K.27 (1996), Bonding configurations and earthing inside a telecommunication building. - [4] CCITT Recommendation K.18 (1988), Calculation of voltage induced into telecommunication lines from radio station broadcasts and methods of reducing interference. - [5] CCITT Recommendation K.23 (1988), Types of induced noise and description of noise voltage parameters for ISDN basic user networks. - [6] IEC 60050-161 (1990), International Electrotechnical Vocabulary.
-Chapter 161: Electromagnetic Compatibility. - [7] ITU-T Recommendation K.33 (1996), Limits for people safety related to coupling into telecommunications system from a.c. electric power and a.c. electrified railway installations in fault conditions.
+- [1] IEC/TR2 61000-2-5:1995, Electromagnetic compatibility (EMC) Part 2: Environment Section 5: Classification of electromagnetic environments.
+Basic EMC publication. - [2] ITU-T Recommendation K.27 (1996), Bonding configurations and earthing inside a telecommunication building. - [3] ITU-T Recommendation K.18 (1988), Calculation of voltage induced into telecommunication lines from radio station broadcasts and methods of reducing interference. - [4] ITU-T Recommendation K.23 (1988), Types of induced noise and description of noise voltage parameters for ISDN basic user networks. - [5] IEC 60050-161:1990, International Electrotechnical Vocabulary.
+Chapter 161: Electromagnetic Compatibility. - [6] ITU-T Recommendation K.33 (1996), Limits for people safety related to coupling into telecommunications system from a.c. electric power and a.c. electrified railway installations in fault conditions.